MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/frustrations.md

 The last case used to only work inside an `async` function - but with an update it can now be used at the top-level.

 See more details in [Async](async.md) page.

+## Well-known frustrations

+Some issues are so widely spread in JS that they become phrases.

+- "callback hell"
+- "promise hell" (you escaped callback hell and now have to deal with promise hell until you use `async` syntax)
+- "dependency hell" (not exclusive to JS, but prominent because of the large and complex dependecy trees, partly due to the standard lib which is kept light so the Node team can focus on security)
+- "framework fatigue"